FourjsGenero/fgl_progress/README.md

 ## TODO

 * Display estimated remaining time, computed from previous steps with a known range
-* Multiple object instances support (only one OPEN WINDOW for now)
 * FUNCTION reference/callback for custom rendering with webcomponent (SVG gauge)

 ## Code example: Fixed range mode